jermp/pthash/README.md

 	 [-m ram]
 		Number of Giga bytes of RAM to use for construction in external memory.

+	 [--minimal]
+		Build a minimal PHF.

 	 [--external]
-		Build the MPHF in external memory.
+		Build the function in external memory.

 	 [--verbose]
 		Verbose output during construction.